 Both models are scalable.
-We have multiple tiers of both managed and self-managed server hosting plans, each with different limits on disk space and bandwidth.
+We have multiple tiers of both managed and self-managed server hosting plans, each with different limits on disk space.
 Either can be configured with load balancing solutions such as Apache Load Balancer or HAProxy.
 You don’t need to modify any settings when a hosting provider promotes your hosting plan to a higher tier.

 VPS vs Cloud Server Performance

-Performance is where lots of variables and your specific needs come into play.
+Performance is where your specific needs come into play.
 Here’s a short list of factors that affect your website and server performance:

 - What web apps and sites you use